zamazan4ik/awesome-pgo/article/article.md

   - Add a note about Bazel integration
   - Add links to the issues in other build systems like CMake, Meson, etc. (maybe I need to check it across all popular build systems and create proper issues for that)

-In 99.9(9)% cases we do not compile our applications via direct compiler invocations - we use build systems.
+In 99.9(9)% cases, we do not compile our applications via direct compiler invocations - we use build systems.
 What kind of PGO support could we expect from a build system?
 I have the following wishes:

-* I want to have a possibility to enable PGO for my application via *a build system flag* rather than *a compiler flag*.
+* I want to have the possibility to enable PGO for my application via *a build system flag* rather than *a compiler flag*.
 Why?
 Because I can use multiple compilers, each compiler can have different flags for enabling PGO (e.g. check the difference in PGO in MSVC and Clang).
-And writing such logic for each compiler is not what I want to do for each project where I want to enable PGO.
+Writing such logic for each compiler is not what I want to do for each project where I want to enable PGO.
 * Optimizing with PGO whole dependency tree, not only my project.
 Almost any modern application uses dependencies.
-And for making things even more complicated, this dependencies can be written in different languages, that are compiled by different compilers (with different PGO flags, as we know).
+And for making things even more complicated, these dependencies can be written in different languages, that are compiled by different compilers (with different PGO flags, as we know).
 In this case, enabling PGO build for the whole dependency tree is quickly becomes a non-trivial task.
 * It should work.

 So, what do we have now in the ecosystem?